zciluk/winterholidays/README.md

 ### `npm start`

 It will open http://localhost:3000 and render the app and run API server on http://localhost:3001.
+API endpoints:
+GET /form - returns all forms from db
+POST /form - request to enter new form

 ## Testing